AcroMedia/ansible-role-virtual-host/README.md

 - Don't be tempted to set `deploy_env` to `production` until *after* your site / server has been completely configured and tested and is truly ready for go-live.

+- If using the role more than once in the same playbook, **YOU MUST SPECIFY ALL VARIABLES USED FOR EVERY ROLE INSTANCE**.
+Otherwise variables defined for one role will follow through to the next instance of the role, which can cause a lot of problems.

 ## Role Variables

 See also: defaults/main.yml